sez11a/liferay-docs/discover/portal/articles-dxp/03-collaboration/01-managing-documents-and-media/03-using-a-sharepoint-repository.markdown

     +$$$

-    **Note:** Liferay DXP requires write and search permissions for normal operation.
+    **Note:** @product@ requires write and search permissions for normal operation.
 Other permissions are ignored.

     $$$

 4. Once you've provided the permissions XML, click the *Create* button to complete the assignment.

 5. Next, go to *Settings* &rarr; *Site App Permissions* in your SharePoint installation (or go to
     `https://[your-site-name].sharepoint.com/_layouts/15/appprincipals.aspx?Scope=Web`).
     A list of all registered applications is displayed.
 Note your application's *app identifier* (`i:0i.t|ms.sp.ext|6123d38d-2998-4972-9aaa-71a4da9f3a5a@b9c24ab3-ad34-4943-ab57-729d8c329053`
     for example).
-You'll use this to configure the SharePoint connector.

-Now that your SharePoint application is created, you can create a repository configuration next.
+You'll use this to create a repository configuration next.

-## Creating a New SharePoint Repository Configuration
+## Creating a New SharePoint Repository Configuration [](id=creating-a-new-sharepoint-repo-configuration)

 To connect to a remote SharePoint server you must create a repository configuration.
 First, you must enable HTTPS support in your app server.
 For